andrewargeros/CDS-5950-Capstone/README.md

 # CDS 5950- Computer Vision Capstone Project

 This reposistory contains code for my capstone project for the Computational Data Science major at Hamline University.
 The project is a series of computer vision algorithms that are used to classify images of beer by style.
-The project evaluates the efficacy and efficiency differences between Sharpened Cosine Similarity (SimCSE) and Convolutions for image classification.
+The project evaluates the efficacy and efficiency differences between Sharpened Cosine Similarity (CosSim) and Convolutions for image classification.

 Presented 2022-05-11 for CDS-5950 CDS Capstone Project